 Talks and Presentations.

-I adapt each talk for the audience, some are more historically detailed others lighter, less military and more discovering family history.
+I adapt each talk for the audience, some are more historically detailed others lighter, less military, with local content and more discovering family history.
 Below are a selection that I build the talks around,.

 Please email me for more detail. andy.stuart@andystuart.net

-Today most people believe November 11th, 1918 was the end of the fighting in The Great War.
-Few know that for thousands of British and other Allied soldiers and volunteers, a very different and terrible war continued in a dangerous environment many miles from home.
+In 1918 Britain sent troops to North, East and South Russia.
+I look into the geopolitics of the time and why so few people know that for thousands of British and other Allied soldiers and volunteers, a very different and terrible war continued in a dangerous environment many miles from home.

 Why were they in Russia after the Bolshevik Revolution?
 How did this affect the Western Front?
 Who were the Czech Legion and Churchill's North Russian Relief Force?